 - What is standardised?

 - Scope, focus, granularity, ...

 - How categorical is the standards?

-- Undefined parts; "MUST, SHOULD, MAY, ..."
+- Exact/inexact statements: "MUST", "SHOULD", "MAY", ...

 - Who is responsible for the standard?

-- development, maintenance, ...
+- Development, maintenance, ...

 - Who is the standard targeting?

 - Suppliers, users, policy makers, ...

 - What validity constraints for the standard?

 - Time and space, legal status

 - What does the standard assume?

 - Other standards, policy frameworks,